3dbeb41841bfbfcc24d55143816cf7f1/html-dom/readme.md

 - Pre-work and About Me page completion

 ## Hook (5m)
-This morning we're gonna take a look at the DOM and how we can use the Chrome Dev Tools to manipulate and test it out.
-This afternoon we'll use more advanced ways to perform DOM manipulation using Javascript.
+This morning we are going to take a look at the DOM and how we can use the Chrome Dev Tools to manipulate it.
+This afternoon we will look at more advanced ways to perform DOM manipulation using Javascript.

 <details>
 <summary>To start, can someone describe the difference between HTML and the DOM in their own words?</summary>